Byblos Club: Franchise history

 During the 2014–16 FLB Div.A season, Byblos Club was named UBA (Union Byblos Amchit) since Amchit Club's basketball team was part of Byblos Club during that season for obligatory financial reasons.
-The season saw the signing of coach Nenad Vucinic and the resigning of Jay Youngblood.
 UBA finished the season with 8 win and 0 losses, finishing the league in third.
-During the playoffs they faced the struggling Tadamon Zouk in a 3–0 swipe, in semi-finals they faced the Lebanese powerhouse Sagesse Beirut, during the playoffs UBA signed Ratko Varda, UBA shocked the Lebanese basketball by swiping Sagesse 4–0 and face Riyadi Beirut in the finals for the first time in their history. the series ended 4–1 to Riyadi Beirut.
+During the playoffs they faced the struggling Tadamon Zouk in a 3–0 swipe, in semi-finals they faced Sagesse Beirut and shocked the Lebanese basketball by swiping Sagesse 4–0 and face Riyadi Beirut in the finals for the first time in their history. the series ended 4–1 to Riyadi Beirut.

 The 2015–16 season saw Amchit Basketball club parted ways with Byblos and they were relegated to division 4.
-Byblos added Steven Burtt, Sherwood Brown, and Bassel Bawji.
-Byblos and Sagesse faced each other in the cup final, just like they met a week ago in the Henri Chalhoub Tournament Final where Byblos won the game, Byblos defeated Sagesse for the cup and they faced Al Riyadi for super cup against the Lebanese champions.
+Byblos and Sagesse faced each other in the cup final, Byblos defeated Sagesse for the cup and they faced Al Riyadi for super cup against the Lebanese champions.
 Byblos won the game.
 Byblos finished the season 8–7.
 They entered the playoffs for the sixth straight year.
 However, they were defeated 3–2 in the quarterfinals of the playoffs by Mouttahed Tripoli.

-In 2016–17 season, Byblos finished the season strong with a 13–5 record.
-In the playoffs, Byblos beat Tadamon Zouk in the quarterfinals of the playoffs and then they faced the defending champions, the Riyadi, who were eliminated 3–1.
+In 2016–17 season, Byblos finished the season with a 13–5 record.
+In the playoffs, Byblos beat Tadamon Zouk in the quarterfinals and then faced the defending champions, the Riyadi, who were eliminated 3–1.